DataStax-Examples/collabrative-filtering-dsegraphframes/README.md

 |date|

-***3. Edges:***
+*** Edges:***

-Each edge label is a column in this table; the properties avaiable on the vertex are indicated via the rows.
+Each edge label is a column in this table; the properties available on the vertex are indicated via the rows.

 |visits|offer_used|purchases|
 |--------------|--------------|--------------|